Apply the lean startup methodology, iteratively creating your marketplace.

 – There is not one solution for everyone, but it is important to let go of all the assumptions about how things will work.
 You just do not know before you try them out.

-– One thing we have introduced in a neighbourhood is delivery—picking things up and bringing them to people for a fee.
+– One thing we have introduced in a neighborhood is delivery—picking things up and bringing them to people for a fee.
 Although the platform itself is free right now, the model is not complete yet.
 We have said that we always want the basic platform to be free, but that is quite challenging.
 The most important thing, however, is to retain the soul of the platform, creating a community that cares about each other and cares about the planet.

 Talk to your members